Little Feat Strike Up The Band

 Critic's Take

 Little Feat's Strike Up The Band keeps the swampy, Mardi Gras atmosphere alive, and the reviewer singles out “When Hearts Fall” and “Bluegrass Vines” as the album's most affecting moments.
-In conversational, slightly rueful prose the critic notes that “When Hearts Fall” carries a sullen vulnerability that echoes Lowell George, while “Bluegrass Vines” surprises with Robert Hunter lyrics folded into the band's carnival script.
 The record's living-room, played-together energy makes these tracks feel immediate, which is why they stand out as the best songs on Strike Up The Band.

 Key Points